linx05/nodejs-workshop/README.md

 #### NPM what? (fetch-dogs)

 We'll be taking a look at `npm` module repository and how we can use it to extend the functionality of our applications.
-We are going to install the `polimorphic-fetch` package and query the [Dog API](https://dog.ceo/dog-api/) to fetch ourselves some dogs 🐶.
+We are going to install the `isomorphic-fetch` package and query the [Dog API](https://dog.ceo/dog-api/) to fetch ourselves some dogs 🐶.

 ### Lets make an create an API (shopping-cart)

 [Express](https://expressjs.com) is Node.js most used framework.
 We'll be taking a look at how to use it to create a full fletched API server and creating the server side of a shopping cart application.

 ### Let's save that stuff (shopping-cart-mongodb)